EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 ##### 4.9.2.1.
 Installation on the WSL File System

-This section describes the necessary steps to install [**Docker**](https://www.docker.com/) and [Docker Engine](https://docs.docker.com/engine/) on a [WSL](https://learn.microsoft.com/windows/wsl/) [Ubuntu](https://ubuntu.com/) distribuition.
+This section describes the necessary steps to install [**Docker**](https://www.docker.com/) and [Docker Engine](https://docs.docker.com/engine/) on a [WSL](https://learn.microsoft.com/windows/wsl/) [Ubuntu](https://ubuntu.com/) distribution.
 The following steps are based on the [official documentation for installing Docker on Ubuntu](https://docs.docker.com/engine/install/ubuntu/) with some adaptations provided by [Paul Knulst](https://www.paulsblog.dev/how-to-install-docker-without-docker-desktop-on-windows/).

 On your [Ubuntu](https://ubuntu.com/) submodule of [WSL](https://learn.microsoft.com/windows/wsl/), install the required dependencies with the following commands: